aldo-aguilar-n/satnogs-telemetry/README.md

   --end 2026-04-12T00:00:00Z
 ```

 This is useful for backfilling or re-downloading a known period.
+Some SatNOGS users upload data frames post-mortem (i.e., not in real time during a pass), and these data frames are typically tagged with the wrong timestamp (SatNOGS tags frames at upload).
+So this command is useful for backfilling any gaps in the data caused by these incorrect timestamps.

 ### Parse only rows that are not parsed yet